How do I determine what grille size fits?

 Why are your grilles cast in urethane?

 Our urethane resin cast grilles are equal in surface quality to investment casting (lost wax casting) quality at a fraction of the cost.
 It is much superior to the rough and grainy looking surfaces of cast iron or cast aluminum grilles.
+This image shows the grainy appearance of cast iron and the perfect quality of the cast resin.

 The urethane means a maintenance free product.
 You should not have to re-finish, remove rust, corrosion or mold for the life of our exterior grade urethane resin grilles.
 They can be used in damp or wet locations, like exteriors, bathrooms, kitchens and indoor swimming pools or the other rooms on the same HVAC system as the pool room.
 The can be used to replace unattractive exhaust fan covers in bathrooms.

-Our grilles will also reduct or eliminate the irritating high pitched noise problems often found with stamped steel louvered return grilles.
+Our grilles will also reduce or eliminate the irritating high pitched noise problems often found with stamped steel louvered return grilles.
 Urethane resin grilles will not vibrate and make noise like metal grilles do.
 Use our grilles to replace noisy high pitched metal return grilles.